jquery/learn.jquery.com/content/code-organization/concepts.md

 - Despite jQuery's DOM-centric nature, JavaScript applications are not all about the DOM.
 Remember that not all pieces of functionality need to — or should — have a DOM representation.
-- Units of functionality should be [loosely coupled](http://en.wikipedia.org/wiki/Loose_coupling) -- a unit of functionality should be able to exist on its own, and communication between units should be handled via a messaging system such as custom events or pub/sub.
+- Units of functionality should be [loosely coupled](http://en.wikipedia.org/wiki/Loose_coupling), that is, a unit of functionality should be able to exist on its own, and communication between units should be handled via a messaging system such as custom events or pub/sub.
 Stay away from direct communication between units of functionality whenever possible.